 The Eta Lite also features a new connection between the pot and the burner, one of the biggest annoyances on most personal camp stoves in my opinion.
 The innovative Triangle Joint enables you to attach and detach the cooking pot with a simple twist and click.
 An integrated piezo-igniter lights the stove with a simple click.
 The Eta Lite comes with 1500 watts output at 78% efficiency, a great choice for single users.

-The Eta Lite comes with a hard-anodized aluminium 0.5 L pot with a cover made from felt and an integrated hanging device.
+The Eta Lite comes with a hard-anodized aluminum 0.5 L pot with a cover made from felt and an integrated hanging device.
 The lid of the pot also works as a mug, so you don’t have to pack an extra one with you.
 An optional coffee press instantly transforms your camp stove into a French press.

 The Primus Eta Lite will be available for Spring 2014 and retail around $170.